DBInstance

 string

-Specify the name of the IAM role to be used when making API calls to the
+The name of the IAM role to use when making API calls to the Directory Service.

-Not applicable.
-The domain is managed by the DB cluster.
+* Amazon Aurora (The domain is managed by the DB cluster.)

 enableCloudwatchLogsExports